ReactiveBayes/Rocket.jl/docs/src/getting-started.md

 ## Actors

-To process messages from an observable you have to define an Actor that know how to react on incoming messages.
+In order to process messages from an observable you will need to define an Actor that knows how to react to incoming messages.

 ```Julia
 struct MyActor <: Rx.Actor{Int} end